SESARLab/mfh-dl-performace-testing/thesis.md

 - A Metastore server
 - A MySQL 8.2 instance to persists Metastore's metadata

-During the test execution of queries involving a big data set, I encountered various timeouts and/or `java.lang.OutOfMemoryError: Java heap space` errors caused by the default Hive's heap size of 1024 MiB.
+During the test execution of queries involving a big data set, I encountered various timeouts and `java.lang.OutOfMemoryError: Java heap space` errors caused by the default Hive's heap size of 1024 MiB.
 After some research and various attempts, I increased the maximum heap size of the Hive Server to 4096 MiB.
 I also configured the Hive CLI JVM heap size to 8192 MiB.

 #### Apache Druid provisioning

-Apache Druid was configured to run as a clustered deployment, and consists of the following servers:
+Apache Druid was configured to run as a clustered deployment and consists of the following servers:
-The Druid's cluster used for the tests consists in:

 - A Coordinator, responsible for handling the metadata and coordination of the various processes of the cluster
-- A Broker, that receives and forwards queries to the data servers
+- A Broker that receives and forwards queries to the data servers
-- A Router, that acts as an API gateway, receives queries from external clients  and routes them to the Broker
+- A Router that acts as an API gateway, receives queries from external clients  and routes them to the Broker
 - An Historical server, that handles the data storage and runs queries on historical, segmented data
 - A MiddleManager, that handles ingestion of new data into the cluster

-As previously mentioned Apache Druid can ingest batch data natively or by loading data files from a Hadoop cluster.
+As previously mentioned, Apache Druid can ingest batch data natively or by loading data files from a Hadoop cluster.
 Since one of the requirements of MIND Foods HUB Data Lake is to take advantage of the Hadoop infrastructure already in place, I configured the Druid cluster to work with HDFS by using [druid-hdfs-storage extensions](https://druid.apache.org/docs/latest/development/extensions-core/hdfs.html);
 This means that, instead of using a local mount, Druid directly used HDFS to store data segments.

 ### 2.2 Data generation

-To test both Druid and Hive I generated 50 million rows (approximately 15 GB) of random, synthetic test data that can be downloaded from:
+To test both Druid and Hive, I generated 50 million rows (approximately 15 GB) of random, synthetic test data that can be downloaded from:

-At the time of this writing MIND Foods HUB project was just starting to ingest data into the Apache Hive cluster, so I had a relatively small dataset that was not suited to test the performances of Big Data systems like Hive and Druid.
+At the time of this writing MIND Foods HUB project was starting to ingest data into the Apache Hive cluster, so I had a relatively small dataset that was not suited to test the performances of Big Data systems like Hive and Druid.
-To solve this problem I wrote a Node.js application to generate random synthetic data that still respect the logical and semantic constraints of MIND Foods HUB Data Lake schema, and to provide a realistic dataset to work with.
+To solve this problem, I wrote a Node.js application to generate random synthetic data that still respect the logical and semantic constraints of MIND Foods HUB Data Lake schema and to provide a realistic dataset to work with.
 The application code is hosted on SESAR Lab Github's organization: : [https://github.com/SESARLab/mfh-measurements-generator]( https://github.com/SESARLab/mfh-measurements-generator).

 MIND Foods HUB data are stored in a single table, named `dl_measurements`, that follows a denormalized data model to avoid expensive join operations.
-This means that, for each row of the table, we can have missing (`NULL`) values, depending on the type of measurement.
+This means that we can have (`NULL`) values for each row of the table, depending on the type of measurement.
 This is the table schema:

 ```sql